havocp/xsbt-wiki/Getting-Started/Getting-Started-Basic-Def.md

 "taskiness" (whether to re-run each time) is a property of the key, not the value.

-Using `:=`, you can assign a function to a task, and that function will be re-run each time:
+Using `:=`, you can assign a computation to a task, and that computation will be re-run each time:

 ```scala